|» Home||» Breeds||» Directory||» About||» News||» Webmart||» Projects||» Gene Bank||» Links||» Join||» Contact|

 Enderby Island rabbits are of a moderate size and weigh around two kilograms.

-Until the last two years all animals remained the property of the Rare Breeds Conservation Society of New Zealand with breeding programmes being undertaken by individual caregivers.
+For several years all animals remained the property of the Rare Breeds Conservation Society of New Zealand with breeding programmes being undertaken by individual caregivers.
 Some animals are now available for purchase by private enthusiasts.
 Some have been exported to North America.

 » Enderby Rabbit Rescue Project